By Brad Hicks

 Birmingham Chief of Police Eugene “Bull” Connor stated that, although he knew the Freedom Riders were arriving, and violence awaited them, he posted no police protection at the station “because it was Mother’s Day.”
 Their hopes of pushing forward toward Montgomery, the injuries sustained in Birmingham, and the unavailability of police protection (or a willing bus driver) forced the original group of riders to suspend their journey.
 With logistical support from the attorney general’s office in Washington, the original group, who had already endured so much violence and brutality, boarded a plane on May 15 bound for New Orleans, the trip’s intended final destination.

-Only two days later, however, a second group of Freedom Riders composed of ten veterans of the Student Nonviolent Coordinating Committee (SNCC, commonly called “snick”) in Nashville, Tenn., volunteered to resume the protest.
+Only two days later, however, the second group of Freedom Riders composed of ten veterans of the Student Nonviolent Coordinating Committee (SNCC, commonly called “snick”) in Nashville, Tenn., volunteered to resume the protest.
 After securing financial support, the group departed for Birmingham, where they were immediately arrested and detained overnight.
 Shortly before midnight on May 18, a police caravan led by Connor escorted the Nashville riders out of town and dropped them off in a remote location just over the Tennessee state line.
 By the following afternoon, however, the Nashville riders had arranged for a return passage to Birmingham, where they were welcomed by a second group of Nashville-based volunteers that had arrived only a few hours earlier to continue the trip to Montgomery and beyond.

 Under pressure to defuse tensions in the region, U.S. Attorney General Robert Kennedy meanwhile worked behind the scenes to secure police protection for the riders from Alabama Governor John Patterson.
 Despite the governor’s commitment, however, the Riders were unprotected when they entered Montgomery.

 11. Montgomery, Ala.
 (May 19-20) 💥💥💥 – Riders arrived in Montgomery, where their police escort abandoned them to a white mob who attacked them with baseball bats and clubs.
-Riders James Zwerg, John Lewis (again), and a federal official appointed by Robert Kennedy, John Seigenthaler, were badly injured in an ensuing brawl.
+Riders James Zwerg, John Lewis (again), and a federal official appointed by Robert Kennedy, John Seigenthaler, were all three badly injured in an ensuing brawl.
 The following night, Martin Luther King, Jr., led a service at the First Baptist Church in Montgomery, which was attended by more than a thousand supporters of the Freedom Riders.
 A riot of furious whites ensued outside the church, and King called Robert Kennedy to ask for protection.
 Kennedy summoned federal marshals, who used tear gas to disperse the white mob.
 Patterson declared martial law in the city and dispatched the National Guard to restore order.
 Meanwhile, Kennedy sought unsuccessfully to convince the Freedom Riders to suspend their journey.
 Refusing the attorney general’s request, the riders in Montgomery boarded a bus for Jackson.

 Diane Nash, who was at that time the 23-year-old spokesperson for SNCC, later reflected, “It was clear to me that if we allowed the Freedom Ride to stop at that point, just after so much violence had been inflicted, the message would have been sent that all you have to do to stop a nonviolent campaign is inflict massive violence.”